Big & Thick Data as a (tough) approach to transformational projects

 We’ve devised four main methods to integrate Thick into Big Data:

-- Raise hypothesis: use Thick Data as a source of inspiration to raise hypothesis that are than tested over the population with Big Data
+- Raise hypothesis: use Thick Data as a source of inspiration to raise hypothesis that are then tested over the population with Big Data

 - Confirm correlations: check Thick Data insights to confirm correlations that were found through exploratory Big Data analysis